 Learning Outcomes

 Learning goals can be understood in terms of five strands of expertise.
-Upon successfully completing the degree program, students will be able to:
+By the completion of the program, students will be able to:

 - Understand the theoretical foundations of leadership and community engagement.

-- Developed expertise in applied research and evaluation.
+- Develop expertise in applied research and evaluation.

-- Developed understanding of learning and identity formation in community settings.
+- Develop understanding of learning and identity formation in community settings

-- Developed their identity as a community leader through academic study, action and reflection.
+- Develop their identity as a community leader through academic study, action and reflection.